vp-82/Business-Intelligence-2023-HS/Lesson_02/Exercise_02_Cloud_SQL_to_Bigquery.md

 This template now emphasizes the PostgreSQL-specific schema and table naming convention, which should help guide the students more effectively.

 ### Once you've constructed your query, run it in BigQuery to verify the result.

+# Don't forget to stop your Cloud SQL instance when you are done.
+You can restart it later anytime.